 Just because everyone’s on the same tool doesn’t mean your workflow can’t hit any hiccups.
 Let’s say you have contributors from multiple teams keeping your website running, and they all work in Trello.
 They all have their own Trello boards with personal cards, and they have access to multiple boards for different projects.
 One of these boards is for the website, but it’s hardly a centralized place for website work.
 That’s because work happens on this board as well as each personal board, and any kind of progress made has to be copied over from one board to another.
 Copying over so much work is a hassle, and sometimes cards get forgotten.

-You’ve seen Unito’s filter feature above, which ensures the sync only applies to certain cards.
-In this case, something similar can be done by creating a filter that only syncs cards labelled with “website.”
+You’ve seen Unito’s rule feature above, which ensures only certain cards get synced.
+In this case, something similar can be done by creating a rule that only syncs cards labeled with “website.”
 That’s because you wouldn’t want every card from someone’s personal board ending up in the master board.